Sylvexia/ccu_osdi_notes/Midterm_OS.md

 		2. If the task is I/O bound, it wouldn't complete at last epoch. the priority will get higher.
 (Exactly how it separate the I/O bound)
 	3. ```time_slice=time_slice/2 + basetimeslice(nice)```
 	4. cons:
-		1. Calculate all goodness takes time
+		1. Calculate all goodness takes time.
-		2. All CPU use 1 run queue.
+		2. All CPU use 1 run queue, also when context switch it need to traverse all run queue to find the highest priority task.
 11. Please explain in CFS, why does higher priority task have shorter response time, and more CPU use time.
 	1. Higher priority task fills back to task queue more quickly.
+	2. Compare to O(1) scheduler, you have to wait a epoch to refill the time slice.
+	3. Basically the shorter ```vruntime``` is, the shorter response time is.
+		1. The basic idea: it runs a unit of time. (expected_time/num_task)
+		2. Pick a task that has smallest ```vruntime```, if same FIFO.
+		3. After execute a task, the ```vruntime``` is increased by 1/```proc_power```,
 12. Peterson Solution:
 ```
 P0: